stevenlriv/nft-from-scratch/README.md

 - Configure the project using truffle-config.js as a template

 - Create the NFT using contact.sol as a template

+- Create the deployment .js file using 2_deploy_contracts.js

 - Test It